Chart Color Schemes

 Melbourne CBD - East features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership

 In Melbourne CBD - East, as per the latest Census, there were 0.0% houses and 100.0% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Melbourne metro's 2.2% houses and 97.8% other dwellings.
-Home ownership in Melbourne CBD - East stood at 15.1%, with mortgaged dwellings at 13.4% and rented ones at 71.6%.
-The median monthly mortgage repayment was $1,770, lower than Melbourne metro's average of $1,962.
-The median weekly rent was $375, compared to Melbourne metro's $396.
-Nationally, the area's mortgage repayments were lower at $1,770 compared to Australia's average of $1,863, while rents were comparable at $375.
+Home ownership in Melbourne CBD - East stood at 15.1%, with mortgaged properties at 13.4% and rented dwellings at 71.6%.
+The median monthly mortgage repayment was $1,770, lower than the Melbourne metro average of $1,962, and the median weekly rent was $375, compared to Melbourne metro's $396.
+Nationally, Melbourne CBD - East's mortgage repayments were below the Australian average of $1,863, while rents were comparable at $375.

 Frequently Asked Questions - Housing